-Beehive American promotes inclusivity and collaboration through the Team Up! tasks that can be found at the end of Lessons 1-4.
+Beehive promotes inclusivity and collaboration through the Team Up! tasks which can be found at the end of lessons 1-5.
 All Team Up! tasks encourage students to work together to use the language they have learned in the lesson.
-They activate global skills such as creativity, critical thinking, communication, and collaboration.
+They activate global skills such as creativity, critical thinking, communication and collaboration.

-Each Team Up! task is supported with a downloadable worksheet or cut-out available on the Teacher's Resources on Oxford English Hub, along with comprehensive teaching notes.
+Each Team Up! task is supported with a downloadable worksheet or cut-out available on Oxford English Hub, along with comprehensive teaching notes.
 As well as procedural notes and instructions, the teaching notes offer alternative approaches so that printing or photocopying can be kept to a minimum.